How to Dip Coat a PCB | Conformal Coating Step-by-Step Guide

 4) Step 3 – Set Viscosity & Tank Conditions

-• Viscosity: Measure with a Zahn (or equivalent) and adjust per datasheet/validated spec.
+• Viscosity: measure with a Zahn (or equivalent) and adjust per datasheet/validated process window.

-• Temperature: Keep coating within the recommended range for consistent film build.
+• Temperature: hold the coating within the recommended range for consistent film build.

-• Pot life/contamination: Track usage; replace or top-up per control plan.
+• Pot life/contamination: track usage; replace or top-up per your control plan.

 5) Step 4 – Dip & Withdraw

 Technique: Immerse the PCB steadily to the required depth.
 Dwell briefly for full wetting beneath components, then withdraw at a constant rate to achieve target wet film.
-Hold above the tank for drain/flash-off and to avoid drips onto the floor.
+Hold above the tank for drain/flash-off and to avoid drips.

-• Use multiple thin dips rather than one heavy dip to increase thickness, reduce runs and edge pooling.
+• Use multiple thin dips rather than one heavy dip to reduce runs, edge pooling and solvent entrapment.

 • Orient the board to minimise capillary wicking into connectors and cavities.